OldManUmby/DND.SRD.Wiki/pages/17.magic/default.md

 This prism has 50 charges.
 While you are holding it, you can use an action to speak one of three command words to cause one of the following effects:

 *   The first command word causes the gem to shed bright light in a 30-foot radius and dim light for an additional 30 feet.
 This effect doesn’t expend a charge.
 It lasts until you use a bonus action to repeat the command word or until you use another function of the gem.
 *   The second command word expends 1 charge and causes the gem to fire a brilliant beam of light at one creature you can see within 60 feet of you.
 The creature must succeed on a DC 15 Constitution saving throw or become blinded for 1 minute.
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-* The third command word expends 5 charges and causes the gem to flare with blinding light in a 30* foot cone originating from it.
+*   The third command word expends 5 charges and causes the gem to flare with blinding light in a 30-foot cone originating from it.
 Each creature in the cone must make a saving throw as if struck by the beam created with the second command word.

 When all of the gem’s charges are expended, the gem becomes a nonmagical jewel worth 50 gp.